yafshar/kim_commands/kim_commands.rst

     kim_property modify 2 key a source-unit angstrom kim_property modify 2 key a digits 5

-In case of multiple calls to a *kim\_property modify* command for the same instance ID, one can write all of them in one line.
+*RSE: introduce this earlier; it doesn't need to be a separate item* In case of multiple calls to a *kim\_property modify* command for the same instance ID, one can write all of them in one line.
 You can also use "&" character in LAMMPS script to span a command call on multiple lines.